 While there are many different types of springs available for garage doors, torsion springs have emerged as the most popular options for a number of reasons.
 As noted above, torsion springs are known for their effectiveness, durability and long lifespans.
 If you want garage door springs you can count on to do the heavy lifting day after day over the long-term, torsion springs are your best bet.

 Again, when a Torquemaster spring breaks, you won’t know until your garage door stops lifting and lowering.
 It’s nearly impossible to tell with the naked eye that the spring is broken.

-Today I have decided to create a short video that quickly displays a before-and-after Torquemaster to torsion springs system conversion on a customer’s garage door.
+If and when you do become reasonably sure that your Torquemaster springs are broken and need replacement, here’s a video that quickly displays a before-and-after Torquemaster to torsion springs system conversion on a customer’s garage door.

 One warning before you try to replace Torquemaster springs on your own: Because garage door springs are under such massive amounts of tension, replacing them is a task best left to highly experienced professionals.
 A novice trying to replace garage door springs could damage components or even get injured.